tian3rd/30ANUShortGuide/School Days.md

 ### Wednesday

 - 10-11.30: ANU+ @ DRSC 4.50

 - 2-4: 6340 Lab - setting up virtual machines on lab computers.
-Problems: scratch cloud disk got full and cannot install new vm.
+Problems: ~~scratch cloud disk got full and cannot install new vm.
 Contact professionals for help if this happens again next time.
-Try it on Friday.
+Try it on Friday.~~ Solved it on Friday.

 - VM: extra anu [cecs source]( https://cs.anu.edu.au/docs/student-computing-environment/linuxlabs/softwareaccess/virtualmachine/ ); [course source download](https://cloudstor.aarnet.edu.au/plus/s/FEhtnfbpufo7MJq/download)

 - Install vm on mac: [download virtualbox](https://www.virtualbox.org/wiki/Downloads)
--

 ### Thursday

+- 11-12: Math @Ll - need to preview next week.
+- 4-6: PP1 @MR 6.02 - Di
+- 7.30-9.30: Movie "1917" ★★★★☆

 ### Friday

+- 11-12: 6710 @ Copland - The progress of lecture is fairly slow.
+Got the first assignment due on 13th next month.
+- 2-4: 6340 Lab @ N113 (actually 3-4.30) - fixed the storage and logging problem on Wedsnday
+- 7.30 - 11.15: Movies "Pavarrotti" ★★★★★  and "Judy & Punch" ★★☆☆☆

+### Saturday

+- On my way to school: Lessons when riding a bike - when turning on the road, make sure to slow down down down!!!
+About the amber/yellow light flashing duration: "On most major roads with a speed limit up to 60 km/h the yellow or amber light is displayed for four seconds." refer more on [this site](https://www.mynrma.com.au/cars-and-driving/driver-training-and-licences/resources/will-i-get-fined-for-driving-through-an-amber-traffic-light)
+- Review of the week: in progress
+- 5-10: Movies - "Jumanji" ★★☆☆☆ "Little Women"★★★☆☆